cits3007/cits3007.github.io/assets/lectures/lect08b--crypto.md

 ### Hard-coded keys

-- It can be very tempting to hard-code keys into the source of a program.
+- It can be very tempting to hard-code passwords and/or keys into the source of a program.
 - However, anyone who can get hold of the binary will probably be able to work out the value of the key (through disassembly